As transport by airship gained prominence, the land roads were abandoned. Now more beasts walk the woods than travelers.

 Heading into the Necrohol of Nabudis to retrieve the Zodiac Spear, the most powerful weapons in the game.

 It becomes much easier to complete many of the Hunts and side quests once you have the most powerful weapon in the game.
-Before switching over and attempting to complete any of the Hunts or side quests though, you should continue your travels by reaching the Hunter’s Camp on the Phon Coast first.
+Before switching over and attempting to complete any of the Hunts or side quests though, you should continue your travels by reaching the Hunter’s Camp on the Phon Coast first by continuing along with the guide.
 There are a few new pieces of armor that you can obtain that will be helpful as well.

 The 10 Moogles will repair the broken gate and it will automatically open up, allowing your team passage through to the Phon Coast.
-Speak to the Moogle Boss on your way through and he will give you a pair of Quasimodo Boots as a reward for helping find the apprentices.
+Speak to the Moogle Boss on your way through and he will give you a Sash (or a pair of Quasimodo Boots in the original PlayStation 2 version of the game) as a reward for helping find the apprentices.
 Travel through to the next area – the Phon Coast.